-Even if you do not fall into one of these categories, it is wise to voluntarily choose to be 508 compliant.
+Even if you do not fall into one of these categories, it is wise to choose to be 508 compliant voluntarily.
 Not doing so increases the risk that someone in your customer base will not be able to use your website or any of the features it offers.

-My daughter was born blind and faces challenges using the web and technology every single day.
+My daughter was born blind and faced challenges using the web and technology every single day.
 It’s not fair to her, and it’s not legal.
 I am part of the Web Content Accessibility Guidelines (WCAG) group with the World Wide Web Consortium (W3C) and am an advocate for accessibility.
-If you feel you web site is not compliant and want immediate help you can hire SEO Inc to make sure you are following best practices for Web Site Accessibility!
+If you feel your web site is not compliant and want immediate help, you can hire SEO Inc to make sure you are following best practices for Web Site Accessibility!

 Only a small portion of your visitors are dealing with physical disabilities.
 But everyone has run into buttons and sliders that are so small it takes multiple attempts to click them.
-And everyone has run into a website that doesn’t work well with touch screen devices.
-If you take the time to design your website for those with physical disabilities, you’ll create websites that are easier for everyone to use.
+And everyone has encountered a website that doesn’t work well with touch screen devices.
+If you take the time to design your site for those with physical disabilities, you’ll create websites that are easier for everyone to use.

 Be sure to provide transcripts for video and structure content using HTML5.
 Build the website for keyboard use only.
 Write descriptive links and headings.
 Do not force mouse or screen use or rely on text size and placement for structure.
 Design your content as though the person is using a screen reader to navigate your website.